blackdiamand/manifold/docs/docs/bot_guide.md

 ### Learning from other bots

-- Botlab
+- Botlab: utilizes a mean reversion strategy, trading against new and unprofitable users
-- Yuna
+- Yuna: gets real time sports betting odds from sportsbooks
-- Ithaca
+- N.C.Y.
+Bot: arbitrages markets with the same resolution